Girijesh-S/PTSD-System/README.md

 The model is trained using the following setup:

 - *Batch Processing*: Mini-batches (32 samples per batch).
-- *Optimizer: **Adam optimizer* used for weight updates.
+- *Optimizer*: *Adam optimizer* used for weight updates.
-- *Loss Function: **Cross-Entropy Loss* for multi-class classification.
+- *Loss Function*: *Cross-Entropy Loss* for multi-class classification.
-- *Epochs: Trained for **10 epochs* with shuffling at the start of each epoch.
+- *Epochs*: Trained for *10 epochs* with shuffling at the start of each epoch.

 *Evaluation Metrics*:
 - *Accuracy*: 70.8% (73.6% during validation).